PauloCseri/Annotation/README.md

 # Annotation
-Scripts to manipulate annotations from Annocript
+Scripts to handle with transcript annotation reports.

 ## Clean Annocript data
 An R script to identify possible contaminants in the output of Annocript based on the NCBI taxonomy identification.